nerdswords/yet-another-cloudwatch-exporter/README.md

 If the flag 'decoupled-scraping' is activated, the flag 'scraping-interval' defines the seconds between scrapes.
 Its default value is 300.

+### Config reloading
+Use a POST request to /reload to reload the config and reset the session cache.

 ## Troubleshooting / Debugging

 ### Help my metrics are intermittent